Raj of Sarawak: World War II and decline

-Following World War I, the Empire of Japan began to expand their range in Asia and the Pacific.
-Vyner became aware of the growing threats and began to institute reforms.
-Under the treaty of protection, Britain was responsible for Sarawak's defence but it could do little, most of its forces having been deployed to the war in Europe against Germany and the Kingdom of Italy.
-The defence of Sarawak depended on a single Indian infantry battalion –the 2/15 Punjab Regiment– together with the local forces of Sarawak and Brunei.
-As Sarawak had a significant number of oil refineries in Miri and Lutong, the British feared that these supplies would fall to Japanese control, and thus instructed the infantry to carry out a scorched earth policy.
+After World War I, the Empire of Japan began to expand its range in Asia and the Pacific.
+Vyner was aware of the growing threat and began to institute reforms.
+Under the treaty of protection, Britain was responsible for Sarawak's defence but could do little, most of its forces having been deployed to the war in Europe against Germany and the Kingdom of Italy.
+The defence of Sarawak depended on a single Indian infantry battalion, the 2/15 Punjab Regiment, together with the local forces of Sarawak and Brunei.
+As Sarawak had several oil refineries in Miri and Lutong, the British feared that they would fall to the Japanese and thus instructed the infantry to carry out a scorched earth policy.